-- 780 This paper describes the most recent version (6.0) of CoupModel, which explicitly considers the phosphorus cycle and mycorrhizal interactions.
+This paper describes the most recent version (6.0) of CoupModel, which explicitly considers the phosphorus cycle and mycorrhizal interactions.
 The simulations of the C, N, and P budgets for four forest regions were complete and accurate based on comparisons using empirical forest biomass, leaf nutrient ratio, and P leaching data.
-The development and evaluation of this new model demonstrates that P availability needs to be considered when 785 studying how climate change will influence C turnover and ecosystem responses.
-Simulations - that do not factor in P availability may overlook important feedback mechanisms and overestimate the C sink.
-Thus, the detailed description of all the Coup-CNP components and their interactions - including the water, heat, C, N, and P cycles - are highly relevant to future studies. - 790 Our model results showed that N was the most limiting nutrient for the 64 °N and 57 °N regions, while P was the most limiting nutrient for the 61 °N and 56 °N regions (Table 4).
+The development and evaluation of this new model demonstrates that P availability needs to be considered when studying how climate change will influence C turnover and ecosystem responses.
+Simulations that do not factor in P availability may overlook important feedback mechanisms and overestimate the C sink.
+Thus, the detailed description of all the Coup-CNP components and their interactions - including the water, heat, C, N, and P cycles - are highly relevant to future studies.

+Our model results showed that N was the most limiting nutrient for the 64 °N and 57 °N regions, while P was the most limiting nutrient for the 61 °N and 56 °N regions (Table 4).
 The N limitation at the 64 and 57 °N regions was more severe than the P limitation at the 61 °N and 56 °N regions.
-Furthermore, the northernmost region was characterized by lower temperature, precipitation, and radiation intercepted by the canopy relative to other regions, - 795 all of which may have skewed the estimated sensitivity to nutrient limitation.
+Furthermore, the northernmost region was characterized by lower temperature, precipitation, and radiation intercepted by the canopy relative to other regions, all of which may have skewed the estimated sensitivity to nutrient limitation.
 During the simulated rotation period, southern forests showed P losses, mainly through harvesting and changes in soil storage, while northern forests were close to a steady-state in P availability.
-Mycorrhizal fungi accounted for half of total plant P uptake in all of the regions, which highlights the crucial role of the mycorrhiza in Swedish forests.
-A sensitivity analysis 800 determined that a soil N/P ratio of 15 to 20 is optimal for forest growth.
-Furthermore, soil

-N/P ratios above 15-20 decreased soil C sequestration and total P leaching, and significantly increased N leaching.
-The largest P outflow over the rotation period was found to be removal via final-felling.

-We conclude that the potential P-limitation of terrestrial ecosystems highlights the need for 805 biogeochemical models to comprehensively consider the P cycle.
-The inclusion of the P cycle will enable a model to account for various feedback mechanisms that have a significant impact on C sequestration and N leaching under climate change and/or elevated N deposition.
+- Mycorrhizal fungi accounted for half of total plant P uptake in all of the regions, which highlights the crucial role of the mycorrhiza in Swedish forests.
+A sensitivity analysis determined that a soil N/P ratio of 15 to 20 is optimal for forest growth.
+Furthermore, soil N/P ratios above 15-20 decreased soil C sequestration and total P leaching, and significantly increased N leaching.
+The largest P outflow over the rotation period was found to be removal via final-felling. - 825 The simulations showed that Coup-CNP was able to describe shifting from being most N to most P limited and vice versa.
+We conclude that the potential P-limitation of terrestrial ecosystems highlights the need for biogeochemical ecosystem models to consider the P cycle.
+The inclusion of the P cycle enabled the Coup-CNP to account for various feedback mechanisms that have a significant impact on ecosystem C sequestration and N leaching under climate change and/or elevated N deposition.